twh2898/os/notes.md

   - [x] sys_call.h
 - [ ] Move drivers and other os level code out of kernel (only keep essentials)

+## TSS / Process

+In an effort to reach ring 3, there are a few required systems to setup.

+TSS needs a kernel stack.
+The space between the vga page and kernel code, there will exist the kernel stack for TSS / interrupts.

+### Tasks

+- [ ] Setup kernel stack pages bellow VGA memory
+  - [ ] Assign TSS
+- [ ] Function to create a new process struct
+  - [ ] Create page directory
+  - [ ] Copy kernel tables
+  - [ ] Point malloc to here

 ## _Template Task_

 Description of task and any relevant details / information.